-Simultaneously with the closing of the IPO, ATSP consummated the sale of 390,000 Private Units at a price of \$10.00 per Private Unit in a private placement to the Sponsor and EarlyBirdCapital, Inc. ("EarlyBirdCapital"), generating gross proceeds of \$3,900,000.
-Each Private Unit consisted of (i) one subunit, which consisted of one share of ATSP common stock and one-quarter of one redeemable Warrant, and (ii) one-quarter of one redeemable Warrant.
-ATSP granted the underwriters in the IPO a 45-day option to purchase up to 1,800,000 additional Units to cover over-allotments, if any.
+Simultaneously with the closing of the IPO, ATSP consummated the sale of 390,000 Private Units at a price of \$10.00 per Private Unit in a private placement to the Sponsor and EarlyBirdCapital, generating gross proceeds of \$3,900,000.
+Each Private Unit consists of (i) one Subunit, which consists of one share of common stock and one-quarter of one redeemable Warrant, and (ii) one-quarter of one redeemable Warrant.
+ATSP granted the underwriters in the IPO a 45-day option to purchase up to 1,800,000 additional Units to cover overallotments, if any.
 On March 19, 2021, the underwriters partially exercised the over-allotment option to purchase 1,300,000 Units, generating an aggregate of gross proceeds of \$13,000,000.
 In connection with the underwriters' exercise of their over-allotment option, ATSP also consummated the sale of an additional 26,000 Private Units at \$10.00 per Private Unit to the Sponsor and EarlyBirdCapital, generating gross proceeds of \$260,000.